-Application forms for this course are available from Ms. Nejad in A310 and must be returned to Ms. Nejad as well.
+Application Form - please download the form to your computer before completing it or pick up a copy from Ms. Nejad in A310.
+Forms must be returned to Ms. Nejad in person.

 PEER TUTORING 12 (YIPS-2B)

 Peer Tutoring 12 is a 4-credit course at Killarney open to grade 12 students who would be interested in working with students in the Tutorial Centre from grades 8 to 12.
 Peer tutors give one on one support to students in the Tutorial center in all academic subjects.
 This course is assigned alongside a block of Tutorial with a teacher in semester one or two.
 Tutors help the same group of students for the entirety of the semester.